dltorrise/Team-Profile-Generator/README.md

   ### Installation

-  To use Node js and the necessary dependencies, run the following commands:
+  To use my application you must have Node js installed and run the following commands:

   ```
   npm init -y